VediYD/VediYD/README.md

 ## 🔭 Currently Plotting...

-My current coding obsession involves this fascinating project where I’m [insert project here].
-I won’t spoil the surprise, but stay tuned for updates. 😉
+My current coding obsession involves this fascinating project where I’m finetuning a shallow LLM model (well Im trying to keep it light weight), to spit out Mermaid.js syntax so I WONT HAVE TO DO DOCUMENTATION EVER AGAIN!! ...
+I mean, I won’t spoil the surprise, but stay tuned for updates. 😉

 ---